jkelin/spa-prod/README.md

 You can inject whitelisted environment variables from host into the generated index.html.
 This is especially useful if you need per environment configuration like base URLs or logging levels.
 First you need to specify environment variable whitelist using `--envs` or `SPA_PROD_ENVS`.
 Envs are comma separated, for example `SPA_PROD_ENVS=NODE_ENV,BASE_URL`.

 By default environment variables are injected into a script that evaluates into global `window.__env` object, which you can later read in your own scripts.
-If you wish to change this, you can do so using `--envsPropertyName` or `SPA_PROD_ENVSPROPERTYNAME`.
+If you wish to change this, you can do so using `--envsPropertyName` or `SPA_PROD_ENVS_PROPERTY_NAME`.

 ### Prefetch tag injection